GMunozRodr/GPU_SVOEngine/README.md

 Truth is I am quite happy with the result.
 I may add some small things here and there but I doubt there will be any major changes to the project.

+## Known Issues
+- In order to avoid artifacts in AMD cards, GL_EXT_nonuniform_qualifier is enabled.
+The code on the CPU side should enable this feature (VkPhysicalDeviceVulkan12Features::shaderSampledImageArrayNonUniformIndexing) but due to limitations on VkPlayground it is not trivial to do this.
+VkPlayground is now a deprecated library that I am no longer updating, so I don't want to add a fix.
+Even if I decided to do it, this repository's submodule is 32 commits behind origin, among other changes this includes a complete redesign of the shader system with a migration to SLang and a redesign of the transfer system.
+These two changes alone means if I updated to apply last fixes I would have to refactor everything to account for the new systems.
+Besides, VkPlayground was made with Vulkan 1.0 usage in mind, since that is what I was learning back then, I would have to change quite a lot of things to allow for 1.2 features to be set, and I don't want to put that much work into a library I have decided to leave behind.
+- In the same line as the previous issue, there is an incorrect default value when creating command buffer pools that don't allow for individual command buffers to be reset.
+Due to the poor design of the library fixing this without changing the library is a bit annoying and I don't even remember how it was supposed to work now that I don't use it anymore (note to self: Make documentation for your libraries).
+Again, I don't want to change the library for the already mentioned reasons, so this error will not go away.
+I could have also just reset command pools instead of buffers but give me some slack, this code was made when I was still learning.

+Validation layers appear for these issues, so in order to run in debug mode the breakpoint trigger has to be disabled.
+It's a second and everything works otherwise.
+Release build works perfectly fine without artifacts in both Nvidia and AMD so I am happy with the results.
+Hopefully you understand where I come from.

 ## Other

 This project was incredibly exciting to create but the resources were scarce and it was very hard to wrap my head around a lot of concepts.
 If anyone has any question on how anything works don't hesitate to open an issue asking.